vramakkr/AIML-Projects/README.md

 # AIML-Projects
-Collection of AIML projects which I completed as a part of my passion
+Collection of AIML projects which I completed as a part as side projects